-Orgzit is structured through Accounts, Workspaces, Tables and Records.
+Orgzit is structured through Accounts, Workspaces, Tables, Records, and Data Fields.

 Finding your way around